Hotel passion - since 1870

 Date | Historic Facts |

-2020 | The Clarendon Hotel officially reopens on January 31, after a little more than a year of work.
-A few weeks later, the COVID-19 pandemic again halted hotel operations for three additionnal months.
-The second reopening of 2020, on June 23, marks the return of the Clarendon team in a new context to which the hotel industry must adapt! |
+2020 | The Clarendon reopen it's doors on January 31st after a year of works.
+Unfortunately a few weeks after reopening, the global pandemic link to the Covid-19 stops the Hotel activities for about three months.
+The second reopening of 2020, on June 23rd, marks the comeback of the Clarendon team in a new context to which the hotel industry must adapt. |